Last Updated on September 21, 2022 by Findtricks

-- To get free samples from rewardme.in go to offer page (link Given bellow)
+- To get free samples from reward.in go to the offer page (link Given below).

-- Add at-least 3 daily useful sample product to in your cart which you want to try.
+- Add at least 3 daily useful sample products to your cart which you want to try.

 - Now you need to register and sign up with your correct detail and create a new account.

-- Fill some basic detail but must be a select a gender as a female.
+- Fill in some basic detail but must select your gender as a female.

 - Enter your mobile number and verify with OTP.

-- After a complete successfully go to your cart.
+- After a complete success goes to your cart.

-- Conform your order and Fill up your correct address.
+- Confirm your order and Fill up your correct address.

-- Done!! your order will be arrive with in a 15 Days so keep Patience.
+- Done!! your order will arrive within 15 Days so keep Patience.